-The heirs of entrepreneur Andrei Trubnikov are suing the company Natura Siberica founded by him for control of its assets.
+The heirs of entrepreneur Andrey Trubnikov are suing the company Natura Siberica founded by him for control of its assets.
 At the same time the company is facing a multi-billion dollar lawsuit.
 All this can lead to the death of the business.
-Andrei Trubnikov has four heirs.
+Andrey Trubnikov has four heirs.
 As The Bell found out, all but one of them filed more than a dozen lawsuits; they felt that the company's trustee was acting against their interests.
-Whether Andrei Trubnikov left a will is unknown, but the entrepreneur himself has publicly said that he does not want to pass his fortune to his children.
+Whether Andrey Trubnikov left a will is unknown, but the entrepreneur himself has publicly said that he does not want to pass his fortune to his children.
 He had a prenuptial agreement with his widow Anastasia Trubnikova.
 Who can get Natura Siberica nature?
 And will the company survive the hereditary conflict?

 Andrey Trubnikov invented the Natura Siberica brand back in 2008.
 It became the flagship of his cosmetics empire.
 Four years later the entrepreneur launched a retail network with the same name.
 By the middle of 2020 the business with all brands and international divisions was valued at 5-7 billion rubles.
 But over all these years Trubnikov never managed to get his own children interested in it, although his ex-wife and son were co-owners.

 At the beginning of 2021, Trubnikov died, and that is when the heirs became interested in the fate of the asset.
 They thought that the trustee who changed some of the top managers was actually working against them and wanted to seize operational control of the company.
 However, the change of managers was a logical step, because they could steal some of the business, Natalia Butrina, the head of the legal department of UFG Wealth Management, notes.
 She says that so far the majority of the heirs, in fact, present a united front, but further on the chaos in the company may only increase.